basicallydan/danhough.com/busking/2017-10-29-chancery-lane.md

 ### The best performance

 This time it was probably _Breakfast at Tiffany's_.
 Half way through the second verse a group of drunk football fans came and started singing along.
 One guy didn't really get that I was in the middle of the verse so he sang the chorus, and I skipped ahead to satisfy him.
-As entertaining as he was, he didn't think so tip me in return for my skipping the second verse, but thankfully his ashamed-looking friend did.
+As entertaining as he was, he didn't think to tip me in return for my skipping the second verse, but thankfully his ashamed-looking friend did.

 A full two minutes after finishing this song as I was packing up, someone came along with a pound coin and told me, with a very serious look on his face, that I "might be the next Ed Sheeran".
 I'm fairly sure he meant it as a compliment.
 I told him he was very kind and he went on his way.
 Not a bad way to end a session!